dengyijia/WAF-wasm/README.md

-# WAF extension on Envoy proxy
+# WAF WASM filter on Envoy proxy

+This repository contains the source code for a WebAssembly Module(WASM) that can work as a Web Application Firewall(WAF) on envoy proxy.
+The filter parses incoming http requests to the proxy.
+If a SQL injection attack is detected, the request will be blocked from upstream servers.

-This repository is forked from [`envoyproxy/envoy-wasm`](https://github.com/envoyproxy/envoy-wasm), and the example WASM extension in the envoy-wasm repository is modified to work as a Web Application Firewall(WAF) that can detect SQL injection.
-The rules for detection are aligned with ModSecurity rules [942100](https://github.com/coreruleset/coreruleset/blob/v3.3/dev/rules/REQUEST-942-APPLICATION-ATTACK-SQLI.conf#L45) and [942101](https://github.com/coreruleset/coreruleset/blob/v3.3/dev/rules/REQUEST-942-APPLICATION-ATTACK-SQLI.conf#L1458), and SQL injection is detected with methods from [libinjection](https://github.com/client9/libinjection).
+The rules for SQL injection detection are aligned with ModSecurity rules [942100](https://github.com/coreruleset/coreruleset/blob/v3.3/dev/rules/REQUEST-942-APPLICATION-ATTACK-SQLI.conf#L45) and [942101](https://github.com/coreruleset/coreruleset/blob/v3.3/dev/rules/REQUEST-942-APPLICATION-ATTACK-SQLI.conf#L1458), and strings with potential SQL injection attacks are parsed with methods from [libinjection](https://github.com/client9/libinjection).

 ## Build